IEA (2020), Tracking Power 2020, IEA, Paris https://www.iea.org/reports/tracking-power-2020

 Achieving this reduction will entail a significant shift in the technology mix.

-An important indicator of clean energy transition progress in the power sector is the share of low-carbon technologies (renewables, nuclear and carbon capture and storage) being used.
-In 2018, 36% of generation came from low-carbon technologies – an increase of less than 1% from 2017.
+An important indicator of clean-energy-transition progress in the power sector is the share of low-carbon technologies (renewables, nuclear and carbon capture and storage) being used.
+In 2019, 37% of generation came from low-carbon technologies – an increase of just over 1% from 2018.

-Alignment with the SDS will require profound transformation of the power sector to limit CO2 emissions, reduce air pollution and enlarge energy access.
-A drastic change is needed to attain 63% of generation from low-carbon technologies, with solar PV leading in installed capacity in 2030 under the SDS, followed closely by wind in the late 2030s.
+Alignment with the SDS will require a profound transformation of the power sector transformation to limit CO2 emissions, reduce air pollution and expand energy access.
+A drastic change is needed to attain 60% of generation from low-carbon technologies by 2030.
+In the SDS, solar PV leads in installed capacity in the late 2020s, followed closely by wind as offrom 2035.

-Generation from coal must decline sharply to 16% in 2030 and only 5% in 2040, with 65% of plants fitted with carbon capture, utilisation and storage (CCUS).
-Natural gas still figures in the generation mix in the SDS because of its lower CO2 emissions, with gas-fired generation increasing until 2030 and then declining to 14% in 2040.
+In the SDS, generation from coal declines sharply to 16.5% in 2030 and 6% in 2040, with 40% of coal-fired generation coming from plants fitted with carbon capture, utilisation and storage (CCUS).
+Natural gas still figures in the generation mix in the SDS because of its lower CO2 emissions, with gas-fired generation increasing until the late 2020s and then declining to 14% in 2040.

 For all low-carbon power technologies, long-term target and policy stability is necessary to ensure investor confidence and continued growth.
 At the same time, however, policies need to continuously adapt to changing market conditions to achieve greater cost-competitiveness and to better integrate variable renewables into the system.